gryphonshafer/cbqz-site/docs/CBQ_system/seasonal_material.md

                     'Recommended',
                     `
-                        The "Recommended" preset incorporates the "Traditional" preset (the original preset from the 1940s that includes 16 books) and extends it to 25 books of the New Testament, all but Mark and Revelation.
+                        The "Recommended" preset incorporates the "Traditional" preset (the original preset from the 1940s that includes 16 books), removes the genealogies,
+                        and adds all but Mark and Revelation from the New Testament.
                     `,
                     [  879, 'John'                                                             ],
                     [  711, 'Hebrews', '1 Peter', '2 Peter', '1 Timothy', '2 Timothy', 'Titus' ],
-                    [ 1071, 'Matthew'                                                          ],
+                    [ 1054, 'Matthew 1:18-25; 2-28'                                            ],
                     [  674, 'James', 'Romans', '1 John', '2 John', '3 John'                    ],
                     [ 1007, 'Acts'                                                             ],
                     [